ManMetGames/ProgrammingEssentials/docs/Lessons/arrays.md

 <h2>Extension Task</h2>
 You don't need to complete this to move on, but feel free to be get creative!
 <blockquote>
-In the snake's Draw method, add code to access the position of the first element in the segments array to draw eyes on the snake using the <a href="https://processing.org/reference/circle_.html" target="_blank">circle</a> command!
+In the snake's Draw method, add code to access the position of the first element in the segments array to draw eyes on the snake using the <a href="https://processing.org/reference/circle_.html" target="_blank">circle</a> command!<br>
 </blockquote>

 <br>